vinisantoro/oci-audio-requests/README.md

 2. **Email List:**
    - Edit the `allowedEmails` array in both `/api/validate-email.js` and `/api/get-upload-url.js`
    - Add or remove authorized email addresses
-   - The list is embedded in the code to prevent it from being exposed as a static file
+   - **IMPORTANT:** Do NOT commit the email list to version control.
+Add it only in your production environment.

 ### Deployment

 1. Configure the environment variable in your hosting platform
+2. Add the allowed email list to both API files (only in production, not in version control)
-2. Deploy the application (the method depends on your hosting platform)
+3. Deploy the application (the method depends on your hosting platform)
-3. The Serverless Functions in the `/api` folder will be automatically deployed
+4. The Serverless Functions in the `/api` folder will be automatically deployed
-4. Test the application by:
+5. Test the application by:
    - Validating an email from the allowed list
    - Recording and uploading a test audio file